Church Growth Models

 - The Welsh Outpouring 2013.
 Six blogs on the Cwmbran Outpouring at Victory Church.
-The movement examined in the light of church growth models and past revivals.
+The movement is examined in the light of church growth models and past revivals.

-- Contemporary Revivals A review of potential revival, and social, movements within the church since 1960.
+- Contemporary Revivals: A review of potential revival and social movements within the church since 1960.

 Church Growth Model Building Series – Discipleship Model

 Notes developed as part of a series on building church growth models hosted by the Cymru Institute for Contemporary Christianity (CICC).
 More details of the series are on the Church Growth Model Building Series page.

 - How to Use System Dynamics to Build a Model Slides on PDF.